Shaping the University: The Provost's Office

 Shaping Our Future

-The university has already surpassed its 2021 goal of enrolling 22,050 students and has made significant progress toward becoming a Top 50 Public Research Institution.
-The university expects to meet our national ranking goals as we continue to empower excellence in competitive research, promote economic growth and foster increased federal research expenditures.
-The university also actively pursues strategies that enhance teaching, learning and mentoring, putting students first in support of meeting six-year graduate rate targets of 66% by 2015 and 70% by 2021.
+The university has already surpassed its 2021 goal of enrolling 22,050 students and has made significant progress toward becoming a top public research institution.
+The university expects to continue to improve in national ranking as we empower excellence in competitive research, promote economic growth and foster increased federal research expenditures.
+As part of the university's active pursuit of strategies that enhance teaching, learning and mentoring, a campus strategic planning process has begun.

 Shaped by Our Past